connectedway/smbcp/README.md

-With a remote URL, a username, password, server, and share are all required. while the :domain is optional and used only for active directory managed locatoins.
+With a remote URL, a username, password, server, and share are all required. while the :domain is optional and used only for active directory managed locations.
 Path can be any depth as long as the total file path is less than 256 bytes.
 For example:

 ```